HirotheChamp/HirotheChampArtistPage/README.md

 ## Technologies Used

-* SASS -- used for styling the entire project
+* Wordpress -- Organized webpages customized based off of plugins and custom CSS
-* HTML, CSS -- used to create front end form creation script
+* CSS -- used to create front end form creation script